fruchtose/muxamp/README.md

         * `database`: MySQL database name
         * `user`: MySQL database user
         * `password`: MySQL database password
+        * `allowDirectSave`: Normally, tracks can only be saved in a playlist if there is a record of it in the `KnownMedia` table.
+If `allowDirectSave` is enabled, tracks can be verified at the point of saving the playlist, without going through search first.
+This is disabled by default, as verifying a track requires a call to the required API, followed by a DB write to record the verification.
+DB writes are batched per playlist.
+Turn this option on only if you want to enable playlist saving without going through a search interface.
     * `log`: The logging level Muxamp uses (see `express` for logging level formats)
     * `port`: The port from which Muxamp serves (defaults to `process.env['app_port']`, then `3000`)